South Australian Railways T class: Design and modifications

 During their life, T class locomotives were improved with additional equipment, resulting in dramatic visual changes from the original, well-proportioned locomotive with clean lines to a form that appeared much larger and more purposeful if not slightly eccentric.
 The locomotives' features were based on the successful but smaller Y class.
 Although designed and first built at the SAR's Islington Works, their styling reflected the strong influence of Beyer, Peacock and Company, the British designers and builders of the railway's earlier narrow-gauge classes.
 They had steel plate frames, Stephenson valve gear between them, piston valves, and two outside cylinders.
 The front section of the footplate was inclined, enabling it to clear the inclined cylinders.
 The locomotive itself adopted a somewhat British appearance with its clean parallel Belpaire boiler, ornate copper-topped chimney, inclined cylinders and a single large steam dome.
 Later on, its appearance became more utilitarian.
 Equipment was fitted to the top of the boiler and footplate, the chimneys were replaced with a plain "stovepipe" version, and the pilots (cowcatchers), originally made from tubes, were replaced with steel plate versions.
 The additional equipment included headlamp, Westinghouse air brake pump, snifter valve, blowdown muffler, air compressor exhaust muffler, re-railing jacks, larger sandboxes, and eight lead adhesion blocks (weights fitted to the footplates).
 The smokebox was extended in two stages to, first, accommodate a superheater header and, later, a front-end cyclone spark arrestor.
 All but two T class locomotives received the final extension, giving them a characteristically ungainly, "front-heavy" appearance.
 The greatly increased height of the extended tender sides and fuel oil tank that towered over the cab produced an appearance distinctly different from the original version.

 Deployment to other railways

-In 1920–21, six were sold to the Tasmanian Government Railways, retaining their T class classification.
-All were withdrawn between 1957 and 1961.
+In 1920–21, six were sold to the Tasmanian Government Railways, retaining their T class classification; they were withdrawn between 1957 and 1961.